mttorres/tdsRepLanguage/README.md

  - Requires flex & bison
  - A high-level language used to represent data streams for Reo connectors.
- - Generate smv "code" for the data streams given a Reo Model used for model checking purposes.
+ - Generate smv "code" for the data streams of a given Reo Model used for model checking purposes.

 Instructions
 ========